IELTS Free Online Writing Practice - Is technology making us more or less socially connected?

 Randomly more:

-Topic: Write an essay discussing the impact of deestation on indigenous cultures.
+Topic: Write an essay on the Discuss the impact of deestation on climate regulation.

 Why IELTS.WORK?